Tarasa24/PDS-2024-Python/README.md

 ## General info

 This repository serves as a a colaboration space for students selected to present Python as a part of the PDS 2024 course at [UPOL University in Olomouc](https://www.inf.upol.cz/).
 The main goal is to provide a comprehensive overview of parallel and distributed systems primitives using Python programming language.
 The repository is divided into several sections, each of which covers a specific topic.
-The topics are presented in the form of a presentation, code examples, and web-handouts.
+The topics are presented in the form of a presentation, code examples, and web-handout.

 ## How do I...?